furiosa-ai/furiosa-metrics-exporter/README.md

 # Furiosa Metrics Exporter

 ## Overview
-This repository contains Furiosa Metric Exporter implementation, and it exposes collection of metrics related to FuriosaAI NPU devices in [Prometheus](https://prometheus.io/) format.
+The Furiosa Metrics Exporter exposes collection of metrics related to FuriosaAI NPU devices in [Prometheus](https://prometheus.io/) format.

 ## Metrics
 The exporter is composed of chain of collectors, each collector is responsible for collecting specific metrics from the Furiosa NPU devices.